mindspore-ai/docs/docs/mindspore/source_en/orange_pi/environment_setup.md

 #### 3.2.1 Toolkit Upgrading

-Step 1 Open a terminal and switch the root user.

-Use `CTRL+ALT+T` or click on the icon with `$_` at the bottom of the page to open the terminal.
+Step 1 Use the `CTRL+ALT+T` or click on the icon with `$_` at the bottom of the page to open the terminal and switch to the root user.

 ![environment-setup-1-14](https://mindspore-website.obs.cn-north-4.myhuaweicloud.com/website-images/master/docs/mindspore/source_zh_cn/orange_pi/images/environment_setup_1-14.png)